Financial Aid Basics

 International students must also document official TOEFL score minimums as defined by the CIM Admission office.

-Each year, U.S. citizens and permanent residents will submit the FAFSA (Free Application for Federal Student Aid) at www.fafsa.ed.gov.
-The processed result of the FAFSA is the EFC, the "Expected Family Contribution," which is the U.S. Department of Education's determination of your family's financial strength.
+Each year, U.S. citizens and permanent residents will submit the FAFSA (Free Application for Federal Student Aid) at https://studentaid.gov/h/apply-for-aid/fafsa.
+The processed result of the FAFSA is the SAI, the "Student Aid Index," an eligibility index number that determines how much a student is eligible for federal student aid.
+The SAI is the key element for determining most Federal and state aid eligibility, some of which is need-based and some of which is not.

 Even if you feel your family situation will not result in financial aid, we do encourage all to complete the process, as CIM Scholarships take into account both merit and financial need and eligibility for both the Federal Direct Stafford and PLUS Loans do not require any financial need, but are only an option if there is a valid FAFSA on file.

-Your EFC may result in significantly different aid offers among schools.
+Your SAI may result in significantly different aid offers among schools.
 Not all schools participate in all of the same aid programs and may have varying levels of federal funding for those programs.
 With the variance in cost among schools, you may not qualify for a specific type of aid at one school, but you may at another.
-The amount of your EFC does not mean that CIM specifically will expect you and your family to pay that amount, but we are required to use that number in the aid awarding process to compare relative need among students and for all federal need based aid decisions.
+The amount of your SAI does not mean that CIM specifically will expect you and your family to pay that amount, but we are required to use that number in the aid awarding process to compare relative need among students and for all federal need based aid decisions.

 The FAFSA is year-specific.
-Your EFC may fluctuate from year to year, which may cause your Federal and State aid to fluctuate as well.
-If you wish to get a better idea of where you will stand prior to completing your actual year-specific FAFSA, you may complete the "FAFSA 4caster" in advance at www.fafsa4caster.ed.gov.
+Your SAI may fluctuate from year to year, which may cause your Federal and State aid to fluctuate as well.
+If you wish to get a better idea of where you will stand prior to completing your actual year-specific FAFSA, you might find the Federal Student Aid Estimator helpful.

 In accordance with federal financial aid regulations, the data entered on the Free Application for Federal Student Aid (FAFSA) by many students must be verified for accuracy.
 The U.S. Department of Education selects approximately one third of all FAFSA filers to undergo this process.
 The CIM Financial Aid Office also has authority to select applicants and conduct the Verification process.
 If you are selected for FAFSA Verification, your eligibility for federal financial assistance for the award year cannot be finalized until this process has been completed.